yosefrow/scalable-shop/README.md

-# scalable-purchase-system
+# scalable-shop
-Purchase System that is designed to be scalable
+Shop that is designed to be scalable